jawsnfl/HideMyAssProxyManager/README.md

 # HideMyAssProxyManager
 A simple java program that extracts the list of proxies from Hide My Ass's webpage.
 This program is for educational purposes only.

+#ProxyManager
-HideMyAssProxyManager is a java class that scrapes the proxy information from HideMyAss Free proxy webpage using Jsoup library.
+A main java class that contain methods to scrape the proxy information from HideMyAss Free proxy webpage using Jsoup library.
+The information of the proxies are store in an ArrayList <Proxy> and can be retrieved from the class.

+Important: At the moment, our program only stores HTTP/S type proxies and not Socket4/5 proxies.

-This class creates and store the Proxy information in an Array of Proxy instances.
-The ProxyManager also has a method which will test each proxy in the ArrayList and remove any unresponsive or "bad" proxies from the list.
-This will minimise effort and errors later one and also free up resources.
-You can set the Maximum response and read time for class.
-This will remove any proxies with connection time or readtime longer than the specified (in milliseconds).
+The ProxyManager has a method that tests each proxy in the list and remove any unresponsive or "bad" proxies from the list.
+This will minimise effort and resources when you are using the proxy.
+You can set the default response and read timeout for the class.
+When testing the proxies, the class will refer to the default response and read timeout.
+Any proxy that does not fall within the specified timeout will be removed.

 At the end of the ProxyManager class, I've written usage examples in the the main class.